- Why so specific about seniors?

 Because of the reduction in their physical power and limitations in range of motion, older golfers will find it hard to achieve excellent launch angle.
 If their shoulder flexibility is compromised, launch angle will become lower and lower.

 What to look for the best golf clubs for seniors

 There’s a lot to unpack here if you’re looking for the best golf clubs for seniors.
 But for starters, the following are some of the critical aspects that should be considered:

 The best golf clubs for seniors weigh less than regular golf clubs.
 This is to allow senior golfers to channel their power into the distance and launch height.
 With less weight comes a better distance.

-Basically, the shaft should be no heavier than 60 grams.
-As for the head, try to look for a lighter one as compared to standard pieces.
+You are looking for a lightweight graphite shaft.
+As for the head, try to look for a lighter one as compared to traditional irons.

-A light golf club will help in improving swing timing, not to mention that it’s way easier to wield.
+A graphite shaft option as opposed to a regular shaft will help in improving clubhead speed, not to mention that it’s way easier to wield.
 However, never compromise the quality of the club.

 Large sweet spot

 While older golfers tend to go short in precision, they can augment this problem by using a golf club with a larger sweet spot.
 Just like in baseball, a golf club with a large sweet spot allows the golfer to have a wider surface on which the ball will be launched efficiency.
 This will also reduce frustration and the need to force the shoulder during a swing.

 Take note that even pro golfers who have reached the senior age will find it hard to hit a small sweet spot on a standard club.